KlopfiNet/pve-vm-monitor/README.md

 **Note:** `:param` is only available with `POST`.

 #### GET
 Retrieves the status of the watcher with `:id`.
+If Getting just `/watcher`, will return an array of all registered watchers.

 #### POST
 If POSTing, `:param` can be either a VM ID or an action (`start`|`stop`).